Posts

 Image

 Introduction : Estimates and costs are important aspects of the completion of any project plan, execution and completion in the construction industry.
-Without a clear understanding of the costs involved, a project cannot be successfully , whether it is larger or small.
+Without a clear understanding of the costs involved, a project cannot be successfully , whether it is mall building, a commercial building, or a major construction project.
 During the construction process, assessment and cost working helps to analysis the feasibility of a project, allocates resources effectively and control the cost of the project.
+This article discusses the need estimation and costing have in construction, its different types, objectives, advantages, and the various methodologies employed by construction engineers and quantity surveyors.
 What is Estimation and Costing?
 Estimates are the process of predicting the expected estimated cost and quantity of materials, labour, equipment and services required to complete a project.
-The estimate gives an accurate initial idea of the budget required for a construction job.
-The actual calculation and analysis of expenses incurred during the completion of the project is referred to as the cost.
-This includes recording and analysis of actual costs against the estimated budget.
-Together, these processes form the financial spine of a...
+The estimate gives an accurate initial idea of the budget required for a constructio...

 Procedure or Method of Estimating in Construction